-The roads runs along the sites perimeter fence for about 3,5km and will thus be a full view.
+The roads runs along the sites perimeter fence for about 1,5km and will thus be a full view.
 Travelling from the north, the road runs over a few high points from where the site may be visible in the distance.
-Closer to the site a small hill screen the site from the traveller.
 The traveller will be aware of a change in landscape elements but it will be short exposures and not intrusive or obstructure.
-The overall visual significance is thus rated as low.
+The overall visual significance is thus rated as moderate to low.
 A slight glare may be experienced off the panels when the PV arrays are directed north.
 This will be mostly in the winter when the sun is furthest north and panels directed in most extreme north position.
 Due to the low vertical extent of the panels, it will be screened by the perimeter fence, thus reducing the glare effect for motorist.
 A motorist eye level will also be below the perimeter fence.
 As a safety precaution, road signs can be considered to make drivers aware of possible